-The Patch Audit, Inventory, and Reporting (PAIR) feature is a utility which resides on the PM&C server.
-Once configured, the PAIR utility will collect and report the server patch status of target servers scoped for inclusion by the user.
-This centrally-available information will allow customers, customer support, or consulting services to easily see what patches have been applied in order to debug and correct problems.
+The Patch Audit, Inventory, and Reporting (PAIR) feature is a utility which resides on the PMAC server.
+Once configured, the PAIR utility collects and reports the server patch status of target servers scoped for inclusion by the user.
+This centrally-available information allows customers, customer support, or consulting services to easily see what patches have been applied in order to debug and correct problems.

 The PAIR utility is for reporting patch activities and is not a patching tool.
-For platform, the TPD Patching feature is the mechanism by which platform servers get patched and is available from the PM&C. This document is targeted for the platform administrator and support personnel.
-The application user should always defer to the application specific patch instructions based on each release.
+For platform, the TPD Patching feature is the mechanism by which platform servers get patched and is available from the PMAC.
+This document is targeted for the platform administrator and support personnel.
+The application user should always defer to the application-specific patch instructions based on each release.

-Access to the PAIR utility is via CLI on the PM&C server.
+Access to the PAIR utility is using CLI on the PMAC server.
 There are no special initialization procedures required to start using the utility.